apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/blackberry10/plugin.md

   - **device** (>*binary file* *.so)
   - **simulator** (>*binary file* *.so)

-The list <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s the hierarchical relationship among the top-level folders.
-The parenthesis <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s the contents of a given directory.
-All directory names appear in bold text. <a href="../../../cordova/file/fileobj/fileobj.html">File</a> names are preceded by the `>` sign.
+The list shows the hierarchical relationship among the top-level folders.
+The parenthesis shows the contents of a given directory.
+All directory names appear in bold text.
+File names are preceded by the `>` sign.

 ## The _plugin.xml_ file